 If a catastrophic injury is the result of someone’s negligence, the injured party and his or her family may have grounds for a civil claim.
 Pennsylvania allows a plaintiff to seek damages for:

-The injured person’s spouse or family members can also seek compensation for losing the emotional and physical companionship the injured person provided before the accident.
+The injured person’s spouse or family members can also seek compensation for loss of consortium, which arises from losing the emotional and physical companionship the injured person provided before the accident.
 By speaking with an experienced catastrophic harm attorney in State College, a claimant could improve his or her chances of recovering fair compensation.

 To recover damages in State College, an injured person and his or her attorney must show that his or her catastrophic injuries resulted from another party’s negligence.
 The plaintiff also must present proof of his or her losses and persuade an insurance company or court that he or she is entitled to compensation.